Outdoor Housing for Star Tortoises

 Natural tortoise rearing proponents are strongly against moving tortoises between indoor and outdoor pens on a daily basis.
 Some tortoises do find this kind of environmental change distressing while others are fine with it.

 Interestingly, I found an article on husbandry and breeding of Golden Greek tortoises that addresses this issue.
-It was written in 2007 by David S. Lee and Mike Lowe of the Tortoise Reserve.
+It was written in 2007 by David S. Lee and Mike Lowe of the Tortoise Reserve [offsite].

-I move my tortoises in and out daily.
-My Stars seem to have adapted to it without problems.
+I move my Star tortoises in and out daily.
+They seem to have adapted to it without problems.
 Switching between indoor and outdoor pens is a familiar routine for them.

 The keyword here is "routine."
 Whatever you do with your tortoises, it's best to develop a schedule for it.
 Tortoises like familiarity and routine.
 New, unknown places and unexpected changes in their daily life are stressful for them.